Bike trainers have evolved over the years…

 The all-important factor: money.
 While it’s easy to let this single factor drive your entire decision-making process, remember that you’re making an investment in a piece of important tech that you want to last.
 It’ll add up considerably if you’re going through trainers every couple of months or years.
 Also, cheaper options are sometimes only compatible with a select type of bikes; If you’re planning on upgrading soon, make sure that the trainer can fit your new ride.

 At Wahoo, we offer a few versions of our smart trainer the KICKR.
-If you’re not ready for the newest KICKR, the KICKR SNAP is a welcome and no-less-capable smart trainer.
-Like all Wahoo products, it has effortless integration into your training ecosystem.
+If you’re not ready for the newest KICKR, the KICKR CORE and the KICKR SNAP is a welcome and are no-less-capable smart trainers.
+If cost is not an issue and you want all the latest tech, consider the KICKR BIKE.
+Like all Wahoo products, these trainers have effortless integration into your training ecosystem.

 Find Your Fit